3sztof/alpha-bot-pi/README.md

-# alpha-bot-pi
+# AlphaBot Pi

-Some code to control the robot dev kit - AlphaBot Pi (+ arduino and 2-axis camera system).
+ToDo:
+- Describe the idea of the repo in the readme file!
+- Create a NodeJS runtime to stream the camera feed and display robot's controls